 QDM Finca Notario

 QDM Finca Notario is a single vineyard wine made by Bodegas Quinta da Muradella in the Monterrei DO region, just above the border of Portugal in northwestern Spain.
 Finca means, "vineyard" or "parcel" and Notario means, "Notary" in English.
 This vineyard parcel used to be owned by a Notary, hence its name.
 Quite different in Spain than in the U.S., this government-appointed position is rare and very prestigious.
 Notaries have a sort of regional exclusivity, which helps them become very wealthy.
 The bodega's name Muradella comes from a Celtic fort from the 3rd Century BC located near the town of Verin.
-At this bodega, winemaker and proprietor Jose Luis Mateo and the highly respected Raúl Pérez, a consulting enologist, make several wines all with certified organic grapes.
-Through exacting work recuperating old vineyards, Jose Luis and Raúl have crafted wines that have earned accolades from numerous wine publications.
+At this bodega, winemaker and proprietor Jose Luis Mateo makes several wines, all with certified organic grapes.
+Through exacting work recuperating old vineyards, Jose Luis has crafted wines that have earned accolades from numerous wine publications.

 WHAT MAKES THIS WINE UNIQUE?
 For this single vineyard wine, one barrel is made for the world.
 This wine's terroir showcases silky tannins, precise minerality and lots of black fruits.
 This wine is made utilizing organic farming.
 This wine relates to the second period of Monterrei's history, from 1940 to 1960.